gregrickaby/nextjs-github-pages/README.md

 However, I feel like Ziet and Netlify really want you on _their SaaS_.
 If you're interested in owning your own data, hosting on a SaaS _could be problem_.
 I've found almost no (current) documentation around deploying a Next.JS app to Github Pages.

-So here we are my fellow data-ownership friends...I figured out how to do it, and I'm documenting my findings for others to read.
-Here's how to deploy a Next.JS app to [Github Pages](https://pages.github.com/) using [Github Actions](https://github.com/features/actions) so you can own your data.
+So, here we are my fellow data-ownership friends...I figured out how and I'm sharing my findings with you.
+Here's how to deploy a NextJS app to [Github Pages](https://pages.github.com/) with [Github Actions](https://github.com/features/actions) (so you can own your data).

 ## Getting Started